The stock market is incredibly difficult to predict in the short term.

 - Create a Long-Term Investing Plan and Stick to It

 - Explaining Dollar-Cost Averaging

 The Stock Market Sometimes Crashes

 If you track the stock market long enough, you’ll probably witness an epic crash.

-It happened near the onset of COVID-19, during the global financial crisis of 2007-08 and when the dot-com bubble burst in the early 2000s.
+It happened near the onset of the COVID-19 pandemic, during the global financial crisis of 2007-08 and when the dot-com bubble burst in the early 2000s.
 If history is any indication, it could happen again relatively soon.

 However, the U.S. stock market has shown incredible resilience for the last 80+ years.